sari-saba-sadiya/EEGExtract/README.md

 To the best of our knowladge EEGExtract is the most comprihensive library for EEG feature extraction currently available.
 This library is actively mentained, please open an issue if you believe adding a specific feature will be of benefit for the community.

+## Setup
+Simply download the code and place teh `EEGExtract.py` file in the same folder as your repo.
+You can then use `import EEGExtract as eeg`.

 ## License

 <a href="https://www.gnu.org/licenses/gpl-3.0.en.html">